JenniferHemmerich/JUBioactivities/README.md

 This library helps in easily loading datasets into python for further use in machine learning.

+### A) Install in a conda environment

 The library can be installed by downloading the latest release and installing it in a conda environment (note: rdkit has to be installed manually)

+For this:
-navigate into the unzipped folder and activate the environment
+1. navigate into the unzipped folder and activate the environment

-Installation then can be done via
+2. Installation then can be done via

 ```
 pip install .